Custom Web Development

 Our in-house development team takes the design files (Photoshop Files also known as PSDs) and writes the HTML and CSS specific to those designs which results in minimal, clean code which search engines prefer and that allows for future enhancements or phased evolutions of your website.
 Then Content Management Systems like Umbraco or WordPress are programmed specifically to the design and content of your new website.
 This allows for things like custom content types to be created allowing website administrators to make changes in one place in the website admin which can then cascade to multiple places on the website.

 Why Does Custom Website Development Matter?

-Security and transparency increasingly matters in the ever-changing world of the web.
-It’s difficult to know who truly created the code in (Wordpress) templates and therefore difficult to be certain it’s being properly maintained with security updates.
+Security and transparency increasingly matter in the ever-changing world of the web.
+It’s difficult to know who truly created the code in (WordPress) templates and therefore difficult to be certain it’s being properly maintained with security updates.
 For templates like Squarespace, Wix, or Shopify, security is less of an issue.
-However, portability of your content is still a challenge despite their advertising that you can export your data.
+However, the portability of your content is still a challenge despite their advertising that you can export your data.
 And most importantly, you are dependent on the functionality that they provide.
-If you’re technical requirements don’t match their existing functionality, you have few to no options outside of their proprietary system.
+If your technical requirements don’t match their existing functionality, you have few to no options outside of their proprietary system.

 Custom Website Development Best Practices